selketjah/selketjah.github.io/_posts/2018-12-17-fsharp-aesthetic.md

 ```

-I try to avoid more than two lines in a (match expression)[https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/match-expressions].
+I try to avoid more than two lines in a [match expression](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/match-expressions).
 I started doing this because of my match expressions in Elmish Fable.
 Your `update` function can run away easily from you there.
 Seeing how the readability of my code improved, I've extended this to my server-side code too.

 ```fsharp
 let skipOrGive behavior =